Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <br>
 Functions are:<br>
 <ul>
 <li>ultimateNode() returns a stop for LinTim.
-This stop has the maximum value of integers as ID.</li>
+This stop has the maximum value of Integers as ID.</li>
 <li>getStopId() returns the ID for a LinTim stop.</li>
 </details>